-SFVS returns should be submitted by email to the
+SFVS returns for the financial year 2022-23, should be submitted by email to the

-School Funding Team no later than 31 March 2022.
+School Funding Team as soon as possible and no later than 31 March 2023.

-The SFVS for this year is a word document with an additional template for recording details of all
+The SFVS is a Word document with an additional Excel template for recording details of all

 Related Party Transactions.
-Templates can be found here.
+The SFVS and the Related Party Transaction templates can be found

 The self-assessment dashboard that was formerly part of the SFVS has been moved to the schools benchmarking website.

 Are you ready to submit your return to the Council?

 The impact of Covid-19 over the past few months meant it was not possible for Bradford Council Internal Audit to provide training in the form offered in previous years.

 However, remote advice and support is available to assist you with the completion and approval of this year’s return.